d9pouces/PolyArchiv/README.md

     $ cd PolyArchiv
     $ python setup.py install

-If you do not want to install globally, you can use the `--user` option.
+If you do not want to globally install it, you can use the `--user` option.

 Some commands are available:
 display the current configuration, local and remote repositories, sources and backup status